will-lancer/will-lancer.github.io/README.md

    mostly follows.
 I read it against my will.
 Kidding (kind of).
 I think Schwartz has useful discussions of some things, but this book isn't really to my tastes.
 I will not vent my frustrations here, but I morally disgree with Schwartz on how physics (and writing physics textbooks) should be done.
-For example, I am a purist about index placement--Schwartz... isn't.
+For example, I am a purist about index placement---Schwartz... isn't.
 I think anyone that has flipped through the book knows what I'm talking about.
    It is a solid textbook with a good selection of topics, but it's not a textbook that I am eager to read.
  * Xi Yin's [lecture notes](https://sites.google.com/view/xi-yin/qft-notes) on QFT.
 Prof. Yin has YouTube lectures online from when he taught the class, which are a necessary supplement to these notes.
-These notes are the best QFT resource I've come across--they are the most "morally correct" way of presenting the material that I've seen.
+These notes are the best QFT resource I've come across---they contain the most "morally correct" way of presenting the material that I've seen.
 The best way to describe these notes is as a more pedagogical, clear, modern, and mathematically precise version of Weinberg.
 I treasure these notes so much that I'm getting them bound into a book for Christmas.
-The main shortcoming of these notes is that you don't get enough computational practice from them--my personal theory is that computation comes naturally to Xi and so he doesn't emphasize it as much, as it's not something he had to practice so much.
-Also, Weyl spinors are not covered in "enough" detail, which is a shame. **Remark:** one can find problem sets if they look hard enough...
+The main shortcoming of these notes is that you don't get enough computational practice from them---my personal theory is that computation comes naturally to Xi and so he doesn't emphasize it as much.
+One needs to supplement with Srednicki or Schwartz for more "standard" computational practice. **Remark:** one can find problem sets if they look hard enough...
 [253a](https://web.archive.org/web/20250201215530/https://www.coursetexts.org/quantum-field-theory-i-physics253a) [253b](https://web.archive.org/web/20250116074730/https://www.coursetexts.org/quantum-field-theory-ii-physics253b) [253c](https://web.archive.org/web/20250227172314/https://www.coursetexts.org/quantum-field-theory-iii-physics253cr)
  * Andre Lukas' [notes](https://www-thphys.physics.ox.ac.uk/people/AndreLukas/GroupsandRepresentations/groupsrepslecturenotes.pdf)
    on group and representation theory.
 These notes are very nice, and I use them in tandem with